industrial-edge/iih-essentials-development-kit-getting-started/docs/Visualization_example_value.md

    ![deploy VFC](../docs/graphics/flow_nodes.PNG)
 6. Deploy the flow and access the dashboard by accessing `http://localhost:1880/ui`
 7. Adjust the `From` and `To` variables based on your needs or leave it as it is for current date.
-8. Go back to your flow and double click on the `Data Service Read Variables` sub-flow.
-Make sure the "Variable names" match your variable inside of the Data Service.
+8. Go back to your flow and double click on the `IIH Essentials Read Variables` sub-flow.
+Make sure the "Variable names" match your variable inside of IIH Essentials.
    ![deploy VFC](../docs/graphics/sub-flow-settings.PNG)
  > **_NOTE:_**  If you multiple variables, you can write them all in the "Variable names" setting sparated by commas without spaces.